icgc/icgc-get/README.md

 Unit tests have been provided in the tests directory of the repository.
 They require a configuration file with valid EGA and cghub credentials to be saved in the root of the repository.
-They also require the command `export $PYTHONPATH = {PATH}/lib/cli` to be entered prior to running unit tests.
+They also require the command `export PYTHONPATH ={PATH}/icgcget` to be entered prior to running unit tests.
 To run unit tests, simply enter `py.test` in the test directory